Azure/azure-sdk-for-python/scripts/check_change_log/README.md

 # Overview
-This script will generate change_log from two code_reports which generate by the latest two versions of azure-mgmt-package on pypi.
+This script will generate change_log by comparing latest two versions of mgmt package on pypi.
 It can help us quickly verify whether the changes to the `change_log` tool are correct